sebpiq/backbone.statemachine/README.md

 ### Forcing the machine to a given state ###########

 You can use the method `toState` to force the machine to a particular state.
-In that case, no transition will occur, but the `enterCb` callbacks will be executed.
+In that case, no transition will occur, but the `enter` callbacks will be executed.

 ```javascript
 element.currentState;       // 'hidden'